jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ### Configure VRF
-  This lab will use the VRF *carrots* for IPv4 and IPv6 vpn.
+  This lab will use the VRF *carrots* for IPv4 and IPv6 VPN.
 The *carrots* vrf is configured only on the two edge routers in our SP network: **xrd01** and **xrd07**.
 Intermediate routers do not need to be vrf aware and are instead forwarding on the SRv6 data plane.

   Configure the VRF on **xrd01** and **xrd07**: